Blanka Vlašić: 2016: Olympic bronze

 Still due to her Achilles problem, Vlašić only made one appearance in the 2016 season in Split on January 29 where she took the win with 1.95 m, jumping over the qualifying standard (1.93 m) for the 2016 Summer Olympics.
 On 3 February, she had surgery in Turku, Finland.
 Despite having not competed during the outdoor season (she cancelled her participation at the European Championships and in the London Diamond League), she was selected by the Croatian Federation alongside Ana Šimić to represent Croatia in the high jump at the Olympics.

 Olympic competition

 On 18 August, Vlašić competed in the Women's high jump qualification and reached the finals, placing 1st with the qualifying height for the final, 1.94 m.
 Two days later, she competed in a final of 17 competitors.
 She cleared 1.88 m and 1.93 m on her second attempt, before clearing 1.97 m.
 She, Ruth Beitia, Mirela Demireva and Chaunté Lowe were the only athletes to clear the bar.
 Placing third behind Beitia and Demireva but ahead of Lowe, Vlašić attempted 2.00 m but failed to clear within three attempts.
 As no one else cleared, she earned the bronze medal behind Beitia and Demireva.
 This was the first time since the 1980 Summer Olympics that the winning height was below 2.00 meters.
 Vlašić became the seventh female athlete in the history of the discipline (since 1928) to win two Olympic medals.
+Vlasić donated her medal to the Croatian shrine of St. Mary of Marija Bistrica.